‘Teen Mom 2’s Leah Messer Makes Major Announcement

 She isn’t the first Teen Mom to have dabbled in running their own business alongside a multi-level marketing company.
 Kailyn Lowry and Jenelle Evans have both been involved in selling Scentsy, a scented fragrance that wafts through the house.
 Kailyn Lowry has revealed recently that she still sells the product and is still open for taking orders, though it seems to have gone on the back burner with her other book projects and school.

 It’s hard to tell how long Leah Messer will stay associated with Lipsense and whether or not this will prove to be a sustainable career for the mother of three.
-But all we can do is wish her the best of luck in all of her future endeavors.
+However, all we can do is wish her the best of luck in all of her future endeavors.

-[Featured Image by Leah’s Instagram]
+[Featured Image by Leah Messer/Instagram]